By Cheryl R. Olson, CPA, CGMA

-The information provided by the finance departments and the development departments at not-for-profit organizations often does not agree and it doesn’t have to.
-What does have to happen is the numbers must be able to be reconciled from one to the other, especially if two separate reports are being provided to the Board of Directors.
+The numbers provided by the finance and development departments at not-for-profits often do not match 100 percent – and they don’t have to.
+However, the data must be reconcilable from one department to the other, especially if two separate reports are being provided to the Board of Directors and/or the leadership team.
 Organizational practices are intended to benefit the organization as a whole and not just one department.
-While many finance and development departments work well together, here are four areas to collaboratively focus on for better data and compliance.
+While many finance and development departments work well together, here are four areas to collaboratively focus on for better data, compliance, and communication.

 1. Year-end Cut Off

-Establish a collaborative process for proper donation cut-off to ensure recording in the correct year for both the organization and donor, as well as sending timely acknowledgement letters.
-If the organization’s fiscal year-end is different than 12/31, you will need to work together on this issue twice a year.
+Establish a collaborative process for proper donation cut-off to ensure recording in the correct year for both the organization and the donor, as well as sending timely acknowledgement letters.
+If the organization’s fiscal year-end is different than 12/31, the two departments will need to work together on this issue twice a year.

 While acknowledgement letters are often the responsibility of development and compliance with IRS regulations is often the responsibility of finance, both departments can re-read IRS Publication 1771 Charitable Contributions Substantiation and Disclosure Requirements.
 Don’t forget that the IRS has disallowed donor contributions when the taxpayer doesn’t have the contemporaneous donor acknowledgement letter required by IRC Section 170 or when the letter fails to include the required information.
 This is a good refresher and an opportunity for both departments to meet and discuss the impact on current organizational practices.